 - Make changes to any structure that helps control water.

-To undertake works on or near to all watercourses in Northamptonshire that are not main rivers you need to complete a Consent form for the Bedford Group of Drainage Boards (please select the form relevant to Northamptonshire County Council) as they are responsible for issuing consents on behalf of Northamptonshire County Council, or contact them using the details found on our Who is responsible? page.
+To undertake works on or near to all watercourses in West Northamptonshire that are not main rivers you need to complete a Consent form for the Bedford Group of Drainage Boards (please select the form relevant to West Northamptonshire Council) as they are responsible for issuing consents on behalf of West Northamptonshire Council, or contact them using the details found on our Who is responsible? page.

 Other Consents and Permits

 For works on main rivers (within 8 metres of the landward toe of the bank) in Northamptonshire you need to apply for an environmental permit from the Environment Agency.

 There are a whole host of other consents, permits and exemptions that you may need to apply for depending on the work that you are doing on your land.
 The following list is not exhaustive, for example you may need other waste related consents, so please speak to your local Environment Agency office for more advice.

 - Water Quality Discharge Consent – for any discharges to rivers, watercourses, other surface waters, groundwater, tidal waters or the sea.